 As a result, further tweaks were made to make sure that the logo was easily readable and so, it was given a flat shape design.
 Simple, yet highly effective.

-2015 – The Beginning of Google As We Know It Today
+The Google Logo in 2015 – As We Know It Today

 Up to this point, the original Google logo had been standing firm for 16 years, proving that Ruth Kedar really did get the logo right.